fdanilogamu/fdanilogamu.github.io/docs/superna.md

 <br>
 ## How does this role help me as a Documentation Engineer and Project Manager?
 <br>
-This role allows me to deepen my expertise in documentation methodologies, particularly the docs-as-code approach.
-It has enhanced my leadership skills and my ability to manage and collaborate with a team effectively.
+This role allowed me to deepen my expertise in documentation methodologies, particularly the docs-as-code approach.
+It enhanced my leadership skills and my ability to manage and collaborate with a team effectively.
 <br>
 <br>
 ## Industry